 There is an entry fee of €10 for up to three poems.
-The closing entry date is Sept 1st, 2018.
-Winners will be announced during the festival on Thursday the 25th of October 2018 at the Open Mic evening.
+The closing entry date is Friday, Sept 28th, 2018 at 6 pm.
+Winners will be announced during the festival on Thursday the 25th of October 2018.
 Shortlisted entrants will be notified one week in advance and invited to attend an open-mic night before the prizewinners are publically announced.

 - Entries must not, by the closing date of submission, have been published or broadcast in any medium.